mwouts/jupytext/docs/paired-notebooks.md

 ```
 in your local or global [`jupytext.toml`](config.md) file.

 Please note that, with the above setting, Jupyter will not let you open scripts as notebooks.
-If you still want to do so, use Jupytext command line (see below) to first convert or pair the script to an `.ipynb` notebook.
+If you still want to do so, use the Jupytext command line (see below) to first convert or pair the script to an `.ipynb` notebook.